2ndSightLab/ai-tracker/fixed.md

 # Fixed Issues

+6/3/2026

+🟢 Still working...3:24 am menu code is royally messed up. so much duplication.
+I strated asking Google aimode how to fix it and does it SO MUCH FASTER.
+Gve it to Opus and I think it made opus go faster though Google AI mode code didn't follow my rules and hides a lot of errors.
+I've used 11% of $200 plan and feels like most of that was on stupid menus.

 6/2/2026 6:18 PM - started with opus 4.6 but switched to 4.8 because it was makign mistakes. had to tell it to stop beign so verbose.

+🟢 Menu is still messed up. model struggles with abstraction and no dup code.

+🟢 Fix check for dup security group

 🟢 Add option to go back to select ou menu and deploy/delete/verify menu.
+Ok for this one model made a complete mess of the menus and did not use the reusalbel menu code. what a mess.

 🟢 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file